-4. Summary of previous updates (cumulative)
+4. Cumulative Summary of Previous Updates

-- Changes to address problems that had been observed by users when cloning repositories from the Microsoft Azure DevOps platform. - It was observed that some operations would fail for certain repositories with the error "failed to rename lockfile to ...".
-This error has been resolved. - The certificate bundle required for VGIT to interact with cloud-based services such as GitHub and BitBucket has been updated to avoid problems with expired certificates.
+- Changes to address problems that had been observed by users when cloning repositories from the Microsoft Azure DevOps platform. - It was observed that some operations would fail for certain repositories with the error failed to rename lockfile to This error has been resolved. - The certificate bundle required for VGIT to interact with cloud-based services such as GitHub and BitBucket has been updated to avoid problems with expired certificates.
 Note that a copy of this file can be obtained at https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt. - Enhancements to various commands such as checkout, commit, and rm to support additional features and make them more git-like.
 For example, it is possible to specify wildcards with the rm command and the syntax of the VGIT checkout command is now more conformant with the equivalent git implementation.
-Branching is now supported and the merge command has been significantly enhanced.

-- Set \$STATUS correctly, allowing DCL and MMS scripts to correctly determine whether VGIT operations have completed successfully - Fixed rare skip for modified files in commit - Added handling of pull conflicts - Added quiet clone option (-q) to not update terminal of clone progress (useful when performing clone operations from build scripts) - Fixed issue with branch and tag names containing multiple periods - Eliminated second unnecessary request for credentials when performing certain operations - Various enhancements to rebase, pull, diff, fetch, checkout, and merge commands - Improved some error messages (added useful hints to message text) - Added proxy support (config http.proxy) and support for ed25519 ssh keys - Added archive command to facilitate creation of files from a named tree
+Branching is now supported and the merge command has been significantly enhanced. - Set \$STATUS correctly, allowing DCL and MMS scripts to correctly determine whether VGIT operations have completed successfully. - Fixed a rare skip for modified files in commit. - Added handling of pull conflicts. - Added the quiet clone option (-q) to not update terminal of clone progress (useful when performing clone operations from build scripts). - Fixed issue with branch and tag names containing multiple periods. - Eliminated the second unnecessary request for credentials when performing certain operations.

+- Various enhancements to rebase, pull, diff, fetch, checkout, and merge commands. - Improved some error messages (added useful hints to message text). - Added proxy support (config http.proxy) and support for ed25519 ssh keys. - Added the archive command to facilitate creating files from a named tree.

+Note

-Note that in order to use the archive command, the tar and zip utilities utility must be installed and visible to VGIT as the foreign commands vmstar and zip, and for signing and validation the gpg utility (from GnuPG) must be available to VGIT and visible as the foreign command gpg.
-These utilities are not included in the VGIT kit and are available separately from various sources.
+In order to use the archive command, the TAR and ZIP utilities must be installed and visible to VGIT as foreign commands vmstar and zip, and the GPG utility (from GnuPG) must be available to VGIT and visible as the foreign command gpg; the GPG utility is used for signing and validation.
+These utilities are not included in the VGIT kit but are available separately from various sources.